rogerndutiye/Two-City-Scheduling/README.md

 The project has been built with [.NET Core 3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1), so download it in case you don't have it installed on your system [Download .NET](https://dotnet.microsoft.com/en-us/download/dotnet/3.1)

-Once .net core is install clone the project.
+Once .net core is installed, clone the project then continue testing the challenge.

 ```
 git clone https://github.com/rogerndutiye/Two-City-Scheduling.git